roblaing/erlang-webapp-howto/unit3/README.md

 obtained from <a href="https://www.asciiart.eu/">https://www.asciiart.eu/</a>.
 The submitted art is stored in a database and imediately rendered on the page.

-I discovered the hard way in my earlier adventures in SWI Prolog that ASCII art is good test material because if there are problems with user input text messing up your HTML or exposing you to SQL-injection attacks by not escaping single quotes, a random selection of ASCII art is likely to bring up the symptoms.

 Within your database, you need a table which in Postgres's SQL dialect looks like so:

 ```sql